kevin931/cytomulate/README.md

 Our documentation is built automatically on the cloud!
 If you wish to build locally, check our detailed guide [here](https://cytomulate.readthedocs.io/en/latest/change/build.html)!

-## Latest Release: v0.1.1
+## Latest Release: v0.2.0

-This is our first maintenance update to be released to v0.1.x, and we are packing in lots of enhancements!
-All changes are regarding documentations!
+Welcome to Cytomulate v0.2.0!
+Hooray!
+We are not only bringing documentation enhancements, but we are also introducing a new feature for more accurate simulations!

+### Changes and New Features
+- The `utilities.univariate_noise_model()` method:
+    - Added `half_normal` option to the `noise_distribution` parameter
+    - Changed the default `noise_distribution` to `uniform` (This is a **breaking change** because of the benefits to simulated results).
+    - A warning is given when no user-specified `noise_distribution` is supplied to warn the breaking change
+- Added the `utilities.estimate_noise_model()` method to estimate the noise present in the data
+- Added a built-in estimation procedure to match the amount of zeroes observed in the dataset

 ### Improvements
-- Added 4 more detailed tutorials on [our documentation website](https://cytomulate.readthedocs.io)
+- Added 4 more detailed tutorials on `our documentation website <https://cytomulate.readthedocs.io>`_
 - Improved docstrings with more details on key parameters
 - Updated the lastest references and links

 ## References